On generic 3-rigidity of graphs: Introduction

-Let $G(V,E)$ be a graph, with $V=\{v_1, \ \dots, \ v_n \}$ and $E=\{e_1, \ \dots, \ e_m \}$.
-Let $\{ \vec{x}_1, \ \dots, \ \vec{x}_d \}$ be a base in $\mathbb{R}^d$ and $\vec{p}:$ $V \to \mathbb{R}^d$ be a map that assigns to each vertex a point in $d$ dimensional space in a generic way, such that no linear relations hold between the coordinates.
+Let $G(V,E)$ be a graph such that there are no double edges.
+We will consider pin jointed bar and joint frameworks (trusses) having $G(V,E)$ as a defining graph, as follows.
+Let $\{ \vec{x}_1, \ \dots, \ \vec{x}_d \}$ be a base in $\mathbb{R}^d$ and $\vec{p}:$ $V \to \mathbb{R}^d$ be a map that assigns to each vertex a point in $d$ dimensional space in a generic way.
+We assume $|V|>d$ as this is the mechanically interesting case.
 Let there be a ball joint placed at each point, that will connect the bars of the structure meeting at these points.
 For each edge $e \in E$ consider a bar to run between the joints corresponding to the vertex pair of $e$.
-We assume these bars may transmit forces between the joints having lines of action passing through both endpoints of the respective bars.

-The self stresses and kinematics of these type of structures have been studied through the rigidity matrix $\vec{R}$.
-We may write up the static equilibrium of all the joints as a system of linear equations

-where $\vec{\omega} \in \mathbb{R}^m$ contains the force-coefficients of possible self-stresses.
-Given vector $\vec{u} \in \mathbb{R}^{dn}$ describing an assignment of velocities to each joint and assuming incompressible bars, the prescribed velocities are kinematically possible exactly if

-holds.
-There is at least a ${d+1 \choose 2}$ dimensional subspace of such velocities, corresponding to the rigid body motions in $d$ dimensions.
-The structure is known to be minimally rigid exactly if $\vec{R}$ has $d n - {d+1 \choose 2}$ rows and
+Graph $G(V,E)$ is called generically $d$-rigid if the bar and joint framework is rigid in $d$-dimensions.
+Rigidity depends on $G$ as well as the map $\vec{p}$ but since we specified the points to be in generic position it becomes dependant only on $G(V,E)$.
+We drop the term "generic" for brevity.
+Graph $G(V,E)$ is called minimally $d$-rigid if it is $d$-rigid and has the minimal number of edges to do so.